-The fact that our base management fee is payable based upon our gross assets, which would include any borrowings for investment purposes, may encourage our investment adviser to use leverage to make additional investments.
-Under certain circumstances, the use of increased leverage may increase the likelihood of default, which would disfavor holders of our common stock, including investors in offerings of common stock pursuant to this prospectus.
-Given the subjective nature of the investment decisions made by our investment adviser on our behalf, we will not be able to monitor this potential conflict of interest.
+The fact that our base management fee is payable based upon our gross assets, which would include any borrowings for investment purposes, may create an incentive for our investment adviser to use more leverage to make investments on our behalf than would be the case in the absence of such an arrangement.
+Under certain circumstances, the use of increased leverage may increase the likelihood of default, which would disfavor holders of our common stock.
+Our Board of Directors monitors such conflicts of interest in connection with its review of the performance of our investment adviser, as well as during its quarterly review of our financial performance and results of operations.